 The EMS Cooperative is structured around three management bodies:

 - the General Assembly, composed of all members of the Cooperative,

-- the EMS Cooperative Board, composed of seven elected ad personam members, and
+- the EMS Cooperative Board, composed of nine elected ad personam members, and

 - the EMS Unit, the executive arm of the Cooperative, which is based at the International Bureau of the UPU.